studmuehmi7187/08-singleton-factory-strategy-jfx/README.md

-_This is an assignment to the class [Programmieren 3](https://hsro-inf-prg3.github.io) at the [Technical University of Applied Sciences Rosenheim](https://www.th-rosenheim.de)._
+_This is an assignment to the class [Advanced Programming](https://hsro-inf-fpk.github.io) at the [University of Applied Sciences Rosenheim](http://www.th-rosenheim.de)._

 # Assignment 8: Singleton-, factory- and strategy pattern